yanbixing/Data-Science-Knowledge-Notes/statistics/ab_testing/result_analysis.md

 - If we want to prove A is larger than B, then, we expect to see the daily $A-B$ have more positive signs.
 I.e. $H_0: p(+)=0.5$ is rejected ( $p(+)>0.5$ is significant ).
 - If we use it on quantities have equal value, we expect the $+$ and $-$ should be similar.
 I.e. $H_0: p(+)=0.5$ is accepted ( $p(+)>0.5$  is insignificant ).
 - This is also a one-sample test, see sec 2.2.2.

+Notes:

+- Sign test is a binomial distribution, where each individual time of test give binary result, like the coin flips case.
+  - Ab testing is also binomial distribution, each time of test give binary  result.
+- Null hypothesis is usually "number of positive sign is equal to number of negative sign."
+  - Typically use two-tail p-value, since we don't want either "$N(+)>>N(-)$" or "$N(+)<<N(-)$"

 <!-- whether the data of experimental/control group have similar fluctuation. -->